Back to Home

 To begin monitoring network processes:

-3. The application will begin scanning for processes with network connections
+3. The application will begin capturing network connections and associating them with running processes

-4. After a moment, the process list will populate with detected processes
+4. The process list will populate with detected processes that have active network connections

 Process Information

-• Basic Details: Name, PID, owner, memory usage
+• Basic Details: Executable name, PID, user/owner, memory usage

-• Performance Metrics: CPU usage, thread count, disk I/O
+• Performance Metrics: Real-time CPU usage, thread count, disk I/O operations

 Network Mapping